 Abu Akleh, a reporter for the Qatari broadcaster Al-Jazeera, was shot and killed on Wednesday while reporting on an Israeli military operation in the West Bank town of Jenin.
 In a statement, her employer accused Israeli forces of killing her “in cold blood.”

-Israeli authorities initially denied responsibility for the shooting and blamed Palestinian militants, but later announced an investigation into whether Israeli Defense Forces fired the shot that killed her, according to news reports.
+Israeli authorities initially denied responsibility for the shooting and blamed Palestinian militants, but later announced an investigation into whether Israel Defense Forces fired the shot that killed her, according to news reports.

 Israeli authorities called for a joint investigation with the Palestinian Authority into the shooting, according to news reports, which said that Palestinian President Mahmoud Abbas rejected that call in favor of referring the case to the International Criminal Court.
 Abbas said he held Israeli authorities “fully responsible” for Abu Akleh’s death.